WooCommerce Multistore Documentation

 Any network published products are maintained through the original products, changes of descriptions, prices, images, shipping classes etc are automatically applied to already published data.

 Unchecking the above checkbox allows changes on the product to be preserved on any network updates.
 This is also available on the main network product, by unchecking the store where the data was pushed.
 The Unique Stock functionality is an improvement for network published products, which ensures that the fields stay the same on any store, depending on placed orders.
 This is available for stores that use the Enable stock management.
 Also the Hold Stock is applied individually depending on each store set-up.

 The plugin also maintains any Product Categories and Tags synchronization, as well as other custom Taxonomies.
 It also keeps the Shipping Classes, Attributes and Variations.

 9) Order Export – Top↑

 This is a very powerful feature.
-For easy order handling you can export orders and download the orders as files.
+For easy order handling, you can export orders and download the orders as files.
 The plugin offers a fully configurable export function.

-- Site filter (select all the shops or any single shop in the network)
+- Site filter (select all the shops or any single shop in the network).

 - Row format (row per order or row per product).

 - Select export fields.
 Select any field and sort the fields by drag and drop before export.